MH17 families suffer continuing loss and anger | DW | 23.09.2021

 Family member after family member describes agony so excruciating it seems as if Malaysia Airlines Flight 17 has just been shot out of the sky today — not back on July 17, 2014, when it fell to the ground in pieces across eastern Ukraine.
 For many, the years have been an entirely insufficient healer.

 Cecile Brouwer is one of those people.
 Her sister Therese, brother-in-law Charles and their two children were on board MH17.
-"If I tell you that it is an emotional battle that still drags on today," Brouwer says, "believe me, I'm understating it."
-She describes being "inconsolable" over the loss and says her marriage and other relationships have suffered, admitting that she snaps at her own children just for calling "Mama."
-She was angry, she says, to receive Christmas cards with cheery messages and to see people celebrating New Year's Eve.
+"If I tell you that it is an emotional battle that still drags on today," Brouwer said, "believe me, I'm understating it."
+She described being "inconsolable" over the loss and says her marriage and other relationships have suffered, admitting that she snaps at her own children just for calling "Mama."
+She was angry, she said, to receive Christmas cards with cheery messages and to see people celebrating New Year's Eve.

 Brouwer was one of about 90 relatives of the 298 victims, most of them Dutch, to use the right afforded by the Netherlands' legal system to speak in court.
 Three weeks of presentations wrap up Friday, with one more date in November.